kwabenaOwusu/CoronaInterventionsABM/README.md

 	```

- ### Quaranine-by-officials
+ ### Quaranining-by-officials
- * Symptomatic individuals are removed from the general population and treated at hospital with probability _efficiency-           contact-tracing_.
+ * Infectious individuals are removed from the general population with probability _efficiency-contact-tracing_ to the isolation centers for treatment.
  * After _recovery-symptomatic_ days at the hospital, they either recover (and returned to the general population) or die.
  * The probability of recovery is dependent on the number of individuals being treated at the hospital, i.e. recovery             becomes less likely as the number of individuals at the hospitals increases.
  * This setting reflects that the health-care quality becomes poorer as the health system becomes over-capacited.